 As the two roles become increasingly aligned, it is important to create opportunities for Marketing and Sales professionals to work together, as this will make them even more familiar with each other's ways of thinking and acting.

-Ensure that the Marketing team listens to some calls from salespeople, and that salespeople, in turn, help to develop content planning (as mentioned above), especially regarding customer's buying habits (types of interest, media they consume, etc.).
+Ensure that the Marketing team listens to sales calls, and that salespeople, in turn, help develop content planning (as mentioned above), especially regarding customers' buying habits (types of interest, media they consume, etc.).

 5. Set up similar reward systems

 Well, we clearly see that the Sales team has an advantage in this case in most companies.
-If your Marketing team has similar reward systems to Sales, it is likely that this will increase the team's self-esteem, as well as their interest in understanding the sales processes more deeply.
-In this case, revising the general compensation policy might be an interesting option.
+If your Marketing team has reward systems similar to Sales, this is likely to increase the team's self-esteem and interest in understanding the sales process more deeply.
+In this case, revising the general compensation policy might be an option worth considering.

 Can Marketing and Sales Teams Work Together?